OpenNIC: History

 On June 1, 2000, an article was posted on kuro5hin.org advocating a democratically governed domain name system.
 The first OpenNIC servers went into operation July of that year.

 OpenNIC TLDs

 OpenNIC namespaces

 These TLDs are currently served by OpenNIC and were constructed with the approval of the OpenNIC community.

 Peering agreements

-OpenNIC provides resolution of select other alternative DNS roots.
+OpenNIC provides resolution for selecting other alternative DNS roots.

 New Nations

 New Nations provides TLDs for nation-states that are not recognized by the ISO 3166-1 alpha-2 standard, and therefore haven't received their own ccTLD.
 Currently they provide .ku (Kurdish people), .te (Tamil Eelam), .ti (Tibet), and .uu (Uyghur people).

 FurNIC

 FurNIC aims to bring a unique identity to Furries, Furry Fandom, and other Anthropomorphic interest websites across the internet.
-FurNIC and OpenNIC work closely, with .fur (Furry fandom) generally being treated as part of OpenNIC for most purposes, rather than a separate peer entity.
+FurNIC and OpenNIC work closely with .fur (Furry fandom) generally being treated as part of OpenNIC for most purposes rather than as a separate peer entity.